 The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers.

-Pupil Premium is money the school receives for each student who is currently or has previously been in receipt of Free School Meals, or who has been a ‘looked-after child’ (LAC).
-Our Pupil Premium students currently make up 37% of the student population.
+Pupil Premium is funding the school receives for each student who is currently or has previously been in receipt of Free School Meals, or who has been a ‘looked-after child’ (LAC).
+Our disadvantaged students currently make up 35% of the student population.

-At Castle View School, we aim to raise the aspirations of all of our Pupil premium students and build lives for the future.
+At Castle View School, we aim to raise the aspirations of all of our disadvantaged students and build lives for the future.
 We achieve this through addressing inequalities and raising the attainment of all students, including the disadvantaged.
-Progress of all Pupil Premium students is reviewed by the leadership team, directors of learning and other middle leaders.
-Personalised intervention to support the progress and wellbeing of Pupil Premium students is carefully planned to ensure that it has a positive impact.
+Progress of all disadvantaged students is reviewed by the leadership team, directors of learning and other middle leaders.
+Personalized intervention to support the progress and wellbeing of disadvantaged students is carefully planned to ensure that it has a positive impact.